codedance/silken/README.md

 * Renamed RuntimeGlobalsProvider to RuntimeGlobalsResolver to make it consistent with the other request based resolvers.
 Sites using a custom implementation will need to rename their class.
+* A few changes to areas of code that may not have been thread-safe.

 License
 =======